Why Food Retailers Require EDI 856 Advance Ship Notices (ASNs)

 EDI 856 ASNs can support these traceability efforts because they often contain shipment data such as:

-For suppliers shipping foods on the Food Traceability List (FTL), electronic shipment notices can be an efficient way to share traceability data with trading partners.
+For suppliers shipping foods on the Food Traceability List (FTL), electronic shipment notices can be an efficient way to share traceability data with trading partners while maintaining the records required for regulatory compliance.

 What Happens If Suppliers Don't Send ASNs

-When retailers require ASNs, suppliers who do not send them may encounter operational challenges.
+When retailers require ASNs, suppliers who do not send them may encounter operational challenges that can impact their business relationship and bottom line.

 Depending on the retailer's requirements, the consequences may include: